-Two-step and multistep lookahead schemes are similar: the lookahead stage of Fig. 2.12.1 is replicated over multiple stages; see Fig. 2.12.2.
+It is possible to introduce two-step and multistep lookahead in the preceding algorithm: the lookahead stage of Fig. 2.12.1 is replicated over multiple stages; see Fig. 2.12.2.
 For an l -step lookahead scheme, the computation needed per move is $m+m^2+\cdots+m^\ell$ opponent move generations plus m^l position evaluations.
-This time can be reduced if the lookahead tree is suitably pruned at the second stage.
+This computation time can be reduced if the lookahead tree is suitably pruned at the second stage.
 Moreover, it can be seen that given sufficient parallel computing resources, to generate a move, an l -step lookahead scheme requires roughly $\ell+1$ times as much computation as the underlying engines.
 For more details, extensions, and computational testing, see the paper [GLB24].